-Absence of Third-Party Survey Standard

-NABR finds the proposed survey standard to be overly restrictive in defining what labor rate prices can or cannot be.
-If an insurer and a body shop can agree on a price using a different approach than the CDI method, we think they should be enabled to do so.
-There is often more than one way to do anything, yet the current proposal appears to block the insurers' and body shops' ability to do something different or even better.
-Here again, this is putting limits on letting the free market work and work properly.
-Insurers and body shops should be able to use other methodologies to agree on price, not only the CDI's way.

-If you have any questions or wish to discuss any of this material, we are pleased to do so at anytime.
-You may contact us by phone or email using the contact information below.

-Sam Valenzuela Richard Valenzuela President, NABR Chief Executive Officer, NABR 602-466-1900 520-971-6110 sam@nationalautobodyresearch.com richard@nationalautobodyresearch.com
+Comment # 37.8 Response to Comment # 37.8 All labor rate surveys in California are Absence of Third-Party Survey Standard currently voluntary and will remain NABR finds the proposed survey standard to be overly restrictive in voluntary under the proposed defining what labor rate prices can or cannot be.
+If an insurer and a b shop can agree on a price using a different approach than the CDI me we think they should be enabled to do so.
+There is often more than o way to do anything, yet the current proposal appears to block the ins - and body shops' ability to do something different or even better.
+Her e again, this is putting limits on letting the free market work and work properly.
+Insurers and body shops should be able to use other requires what they accept as a price. methodologies to agree on price, not only the CDI's way.
+There is nothing in this regulation that prevents shops, insurers, or consulting If you have any questions or wish to discuss any of this material, we - pleased to do so at anytime.
+You may contact us by phone or email u с . the contact information below. differs from the Standardized Survey as long as the different survey Sam Valenzuela Richard Valenzuela methodology leads to fair and equitable President, NABR Chief Executive Officer, NABR claim settlements.
+602-466-1900 520-971-6110 sam@nationalautobodyresearch.com richard@nationalautobodyresearch.com